afriday11/fridayyy.dev/src/pages/dev/ctx-game-engine.md

 Key Methods:

 - **Start()**
-  Used for any initialization logic
+  Used for any initialization logic.

 - **Update(deltaTime)**
   Called on every tick in Play mode.
 Used for core game logic